- Directed By: Tom Tykwer, Lana Wachowski, Lilly Wachowski

 “I made a movie that altered my entire consciousness – Cloud Atlas – I thought, jeez, this thing is so fab; it’s the only movie I’ve been in that I’ve seen more than twice.
 And it didn’t do any business.”

-This expensive independently financed $102 million Wachowski/Tykwer directed collaboration, had its financing piecemealed from many sources.
+The budget for Cloud Atlas was $102 million and this expensive independently financed Wachowski/Tykwer directed collaboration, had its funding piecemealed from many sources.
 Medienboard Berlin-Brandenburg was the first to contribute with $2.1 million, followed by the German subsidy organization Filmstiftung NRW with $1.4 million.
 The German Federal Film Fund (DFFF), offered a 16% rebate for the parts of the production based in Germany.
 The Wachowski siblings invested $7 million of their own money into the film, when other money sources fell through.
 Chinese company and distributor Dreams Of Dragon Pictures invested over $10 million.
 Media Asia Group and Ascension Pictures were also backers.
-Focus Features Intl. handled pre-sales, which padded out the remainder of the $102 million budget.
+Focus Features Intl. handled pre-sales, which padded out the remainder of the budget.

 Warner Bros paid $15 million to distribute Cloud Atlas in the US and the UK, France, Spain, Australia, and Japan.
 WB dated the pic in the US for October 26 against Silent Hill: Revelation 3D, Fun Size and Chasing Mavericks.
 WB invested into an expensive marketing campaign and primed the picture for a prestige IMAX release, but tracking was pointing to a soft $13 million opening weekend.
 Cloud Atlas split the critics and this ambitious oddball project was commercially handicapped from its 2h 52min running time.